-MUS(EMEA) manages its credit risk in accordance with policies originated and approved within MUS(EMEA) and endorsed by its parent company.
+The Group manages its credit risk in accordance with policies originated and approved within the Group and endorsed by its parent company.
 Counterparty exposure is managed through a process of credit risk assessment, limit setting, exposure monitoring and exception reporting.

-MUS(EMEA) assesses the default probabilities of individual counterparties by using a rating methodology incorporating external ratings, the market price of credit risk and internal fundamental analysis.
+The Group assesses the default probabilities of individual counterparties by using a rating methodology incorporating external ratings, the market price of credit risk and internal fundamental analysis.

-Day-to-day responsibility for the management of credit risk resides with the Credit Risk Management department, which is organisationally independent from the front office departments, and the Risk Analytics Group which is responsible for the design of new credit risk management models.
-Daily credit risk reports are prepared for Senior Management and trading departments using MUS(EMEA)'s in house and vendor systems.
+Day-to-day responsibility for the management of credit risk resides with the front office departments and responsibility for second line review, challenge and oversight is with the Credit Risk Management department.
+The Credit Risk Management department is organisationally independent from the front office departments, and the Risk Analytics Group which is responsible for the design of new credit risk management models.
+Daily credit risk reports are prepared for Senior Management and trading departments using the Group's in house and vendor systems.
 Their objective is to:

-- Identify, quantify, monitor and control credit risk exposure - Provide sufficient, timely and relevant data of credit risk exposure by counterparty across all product classes and against each respective approved credit limit - · Maintain static data for all counterparties - Produce timely credit risk reports as appropriate - Mitigate credit risk by receiving collateral in accordance with MUS(EMEA)'s Collateral Policy - Provide credit portfolio monitoring and analysis.
+- · Identify, quantify, monitor and control credit risk exposure - Provide sufficient, timely and relevant data of credit risk exposure by counterparty across all product classes and against each respective approved credit limit - · Maintain static data for all counterparties - Produce timely credit risk reports as appropriate - Mitigate credit risk by receiving collateral in accordance with the Group's Collateral Policy - Provide credit portfolio monitoring and analysis.

-On a monthly basis, Credit Risk Management reports MUS(EMEA)'s total credit risk exposure to the Credit Risk Management Committee ("CRMC"), which is a sub-committee of the JRMC.
+On a monthly basis, Credit Risk Management reports the Group's total credit risk exposure to the Joint Credit Risk Management Committee ("JCRMC"), which is a sub-committee of the JRMC.
 Monthly reporting includes a review of large exposures, exposures to lower rated issuers and counterparties, and exposure to higher risk industry and country sectors.
-The CRMC escalates material matters to the JRMC.
+The JCRMC escalates material matters to the JRMC.
 The JRMC is also the forum where credit policies are reviewed and finally approved.

-In addition to the JRMC, a summary of MUS(EMEA)'s credit risk exposure is also reported monthly to the BRC.
+In addition to the JRMC, a summary of the Group's credit risk exposure is also reported monthly to the BRC.

 Credit exposure is normally measured on a net basis i.e. by taking account of received collateral and aggregating trades with both positive and negative values provided that a legally enforceable master netting agreement has been executed that permits close-out netting.
-To mitigate credit risk, MUS(EMEA) has Credit Support Annexes in place with the majority of its counterparties and guarantee arrangements in place with members of MUFG; risk is managed net of these guarantees.
+To mitigate derivative counterparty credit risk, the Group has Credit Support Annexes in place with the majority of its counterparties (this includes the exchange of initial margin with certain non-centrally cleared, over-the-counter derivatives counterparties for in-scope products) and guarantee arrangements in place with members of MUFG.
+Risk is managed net of these guarantees.